 Bori Aloo'r Jhal, some more details!

-I have not seen Maa-in-law making Jhal however, in my parental house, Jhal is very frequent.
+I have not seen my Maa-in-law making Jhal however, in my parental house, Jhal is very frequent.
 They still do not use a mixer grinder to make the mustard paste, instead use the Shil Nora.
 I, though, follow the recipe line by line, however, do not use the Shil Nora (Traditional stone grinder) much.
 For this recipe, I use the Bori prepared with Kolai Dal aka Urad Dal.
-The Bori in the pictures is from Ma-in-law’s stock.
-Jhal does not call for many spices, in fact, I use only turmeric powder, red chili powder, a few green chilis along with the mustard oil.
+The Bori in the pictures is from Ma-in-law's stock.
+Jhal does not call for many spices, in fact, I use only turmeric powder, red chili powder, a few green chilis along with mustard oil.
 Tomato makes the curry tangy and I prefer using it.
 Last but not least, Aloo aka potato makes it better 🙂 .

 Aloo borir Jhal, not only vegetarian but Vegan Bengali!

 Am I a vegetarian?

 However, I do make and eat both types.
 There is a misconception that Bengali cuisine is all about Non-vegetarian dishes.
 This for sure is right however, we do have hundreds of vegetarian delicacies to offer.
 There are numerous dishes that are vegan as well!
 Aloo Borir Jhal for sure is one of those dishes.